-10 Crazy Over the Top Ways to Treat Yourself
+10 Crazy Over the Top Ways to Treat Yourself - Africa.com

 Heading east to Kenya, you can enjoy a great shopping spree at East Africa’s largest mall, the Two Rivers Mall, located on Limuru Road in close proximity to the affluent neighbourhoods of Runda, Gigiri, Nyari, and Muthaiga.

-There is a wide array of shops available, including French retail giant, Carrefour, as well as luxury fashion brands, Zara and LC Waikiki, luxury jewelry brand, Swarovski, giant apparel and sneaker stores, Nike, Adidas, and Mr.Price, as well as popular indoor entertainment provider, Magic Planet.
+There is a wide array of shops available to treat yourself, including French retail giant, Carrefour, as well as luxury fashion brands, Zara and LC Waikiki, luxury jewelry brand, Swarovski, giant apparel and sneaker stores, Nike, Adidas, and Mr.Price, as well as popular indoor entertainment provider, Magic Planet.

 A shopping spree in Africa isn’t complete without an outfit or two from the continent’s top fashion designers.
 Africa’s sense of style is not only unique and eccentric, but is also deeply rooted in the continent’s rich and diverse history.
 From the south, you can raid the rails of Mozambican designer, Taibo Bacar, who will have you stepping out in rich fabrics and loud prints and colors, Gert-Johan Coetzee – who will make you red-carpet-ready with his couture gowns and make you look exquisite on your special day with his bridal gown collection, and David Tlale, whose avant garde take on fashion will make you look like a superstar.